pfunks/TCTest/test_faq.md

 ## What information do I need to provide in order to create an account?

-You will need to supply your email and phone number.
+You will need to provide your email and phone number.

-## Why do I need to supply my email and phone number?
+## Why do I need to provide my email and phone number?

 To create an account on the blockchain, it costs STEEM tokens.
-When you create an account through Steemit.com, Steemit, Inc. is supplying the tokens to pay the account creation fee.
-In order to prevent users from abusing the paid-for signup and creating multiple paid-for accounts, they need to be able to verify that each user is only signing up for one account.
+When you create an account through Steemit.com, Steemit Inc. is supplying the tokens to pay the account creation fee.
+In order to prevent users from abusing the paid-for signup and creating multiple accounts, we need to be able to verify that each user is only signing up for one account.

 ## Can I create a Steem account without an email and phone number?

-The only way to have an account created directly via Steemit.com is to supply your email and phone number.
-It is possible to have an account created on the blockchain through other means though, and use it on Steemit.com.
+The only way to have an account created via Steemit.com is to supply your email and phone number.
+Steem is an open and permissionless blockchain network however, therefore there are other ways to create a Steem account.
+Any Steem account can be used on Steemit.com

-## Can I create multiple accounts?

-Users are only allowed to create one paid-for account through Steemit.com, but they are allowed to create as many blockchain accounts as they want, as long as they pay their own account creation fee for the additional accounts.

 ## What are other ways to create an account on the blockchain besides using Steemit.com?

 If you are willing to pay your own signup fee, then there are other ways to create a new account on the blockchain.
-If you are not sure how to do this, you can ask for help in the Steemit chat #help channel.
+If you are not sure how to do this, you can ask for help in the <a href="https://steemit.chat/channel/help">Steemit.chat #help channel</a>.

-There is also a third-party tool <a href="https://steemit.com/steemit/@someguy123/anonsteem-create-anonymous-steem-accounts-without-social-media">AnonAteem</a> that will charge users BTC or LTC to create an account.
+There is also a third-party tool called <a href="https://steemit.com/steemit/@someguy123/anonsteem-create-anonymous-steem-accounts-without-social-media">AnonSteem</a> that accepts Bitcoin and Litecoin to anonymously create a Steem account.

 ## It is not letting me create an account with my phone number.
 What should I do?

-Ask for help in the Steemit chat #help channel.
+Ask for help in the <a href="https://steemit.chat/channel/help">Steemit.chat #help channel</a>.

 ## What happens if my email or phone number changes?